MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/intro-to-cloudkit.md

 On a Container by Container basis, a unique, randomly-generated User ID is created and associated with the user's iCloud account (email address).
 This User ID is returned to the application and can be used in any way the developer sees fit.

 > [!NOTE]
-> **Note**: Different applications running on the same device for the same iCloud user will have different User IDs because they are connected to different CloudKit Containers.
+> Different applications running on the same device for the same iCloud user will have different User IDs because they are connected to different CloudKit Containers.

 The following code gets the CloudKit user ID for the currently logged in iCloud user on the device: